Your Car Policy Won't Cover This

 Horse floats and livestock trailers

-- Full replacement value for total loss
+- Agreed or market value for total loss

 - Specialised fittings and living quarters